 Paruku Indigenous Protected Area, Australia

-The Walmajarri People walked out of nearby Balgo mission in 1979 to be on their own traditional country.
-After many years campaigning they had their Native Title declared in 2001 and the Paruku Indigenous Protected Area (IPA) declared two weeks later.
+The Walmajarri People walked out of nearby Balgo mission in 1979 to be on their own traditional land.
+After many years of campaigning, their Native Title was declared in 2001 and the Paruku Indigenous Protected Area (IPA) was declared two weeks later.

-Indigenous Protected Areas in Australia are a Commonwealth government initiative since 1997.
-Paruku IPA is recognised fully by the Australian Commonwealth government but only in part by the State Government in Western Australia.
+Indigenous Protected Areas in Australia have been a Commonwealth government initiative since 1997.
+Paruku IPA is recognised fully by the Australian Commonwealth government; however, only in part by the State Government in Western Australia.

 When the Paruku IPA was designated, it included a process to develop a management plan.
 Since that time, the area is goverened by a Paruku IPA Steering Committee, consisting of approximately 15 elders from Mulan and Billiluna communities.
 The Steering Committee is responsible for most of the IPA program directions in partnership with Kimberley Land Council Land & Sea Management Unit staff.
 The Paruku IPA Steering Committee ultimately reports to the Tjurabalan Native Title Lands Aboriginal Corporation, the title holding body constituted after the awarding of native title determination.
 Traditional Walmajarri rules, laws and practices are central to most decision making processes.